-- Global navigation links that always display in the Navigation panel, regardless of the currently active page or document. - Form-specific navigation links that only display when that form is open in the Web Client.
+- Global navigation links that display while the user navigates to various documents and areas. - Form-specific navigation links that only display when that form is open in the Web Client.

-In the Web Client, users can click the menu icon in the top left-hand corner of the task bar to open the Navigation panel and use the links.
+In the Web Client, users can click the menu icon in the top left corner of the gray task bar to open the Navigation panel and use the links.
 The global links display at the top of the panel, followed by any formspecific links.
-Clicking a link opens the designated web page or file within the current window, replacing the currently open form.